-At the heart of the Royal Enfield’s middleweight bike is a parallel-twin, 648cc, fuel injected engine.
+Power for Royal Enfield’s middleweight bike comes from a parallel-twin, 648cc, fuel injected engine.
 The air-oil cooled motor features a small radiator, which is fitted in front of the engine on the double-cradle chassis.
-It can develop a maximum power output of 47bhp at 7,100rpm, while generating a peak torque of 52Nm at 4,000rpm.
+It’s the most powerful engine from Royal Enfield delivering a maximum power output of 47bhp at 7,250rpm, while producing a peak torque of 52Nm at 5,250rpm.
 Channelling power to the rear wheel is a 6-speed gearbox.
-The bike also gets digital spark ignition – TCI.
+The bike also gets a digital spark ignition – TCI.

 Royal Enfield Interceptor 650 Mileage

-The Interceptor 650 will be the most powerful RE motorcycle in the country.
-On the fuel efficiency ground, this new middleweight motorcycle will be a decent performer.
-It is estimated to return fuel economy of around 15-20kmpl in city and 20-25kmpl on the highways.
+The Interceptor 650 is the most powerful RE motorcycle in the country.
+On the fuel efficiency ground, this new middleweight motorcycle is a decent performer.
+While the bikemaker hasn’t yet revealed the official mileage figures of the bike, it is estimated to return fuel economy around 15-20kmpl in city and 20-25kmpl on the highways.

 Royal Enfield Interceptor 650 Suspension & Braking System

-Braking duties on the new Royal Enfield bike will be done via 320mm front and 240mm rear disc brakes.
-The ABS (Anti-Lock Braking System) will also come as standard on the bike.
+Braking duties on the new Royal Enfield bike are carried out by 320mm front and 240mm rear disc brakes.
+The ABS (Anti-Lock Braking System) comes as standard on the bike.
 Aiming to ensure a comfortable ride, the company has equipped it with 41mm front fork, 110mm travel upfront and twin coil-over shocks, 88mm travel rear suspension unit.
 Read About – Royal Enfield 1000cc Bike By Carberry Motorcycles

 Royal Enfield Interceptor 650 Competition

 Being a global product, the Interceptor 650cc, powered by the high capacity engine could play a major role in reversing image of the Chennai-based bike maker, known for making niche products across the globe.
-It will be a crucial product for RE that could strengthen its position in the middleweight bike segment.
-The new middleweight RE Interceptor 650 will face challenge from the Harley-Davidson Street 750 in the segment.
-Estimated to be priced aggressively, the Interceptor 650 is expected to be a more lucrative offering out of the two.
+It’s a crucial product for RE that could strengthen its position in the middleweight bike segment.
+The new middleweight RE Interceptor 650 takes on the Harley-Davidson Street 750 in the segment.
+Priced aggressively, the Interceptor 650 is expected to be a more lucrative offering out of the two.

 Royal Enfield Interceptor 750

-The new Royal Enfield Interceptor 750 is the company's global performance bike that will be crafted for high-speed highway cruising.
-This new bike share most of its design cues with Continental GT
+The new Royal Enfield Interceptor 750 is the company's global performance bike that has been crafted for high-speed highway cruising.
+This new bike shares most of its design cues, engine and platform with Continental GT 650.